 I am an entrepreneur, economist, academic, educator and philanthropist.
 I graduated from the University of Economics, Ho Chi Minh City in August, 1980.
 My formal education continues beyond those early years.
 On May 18, 2019, I received a PhD in Education from New England College, in Biddeford, Maine, USA.
-I was also awarded an Honorary Master degree from the Academic Union Oxford, UK.
+I was also awarded an Honorary Professor degree from the Academic Union Oxford, UK.

 My father once said, “Our family is poor¾we have nothing to leave you.
 Only by getting an education will your life change”.
 It is my conviction that only education can help people change their life.
 I have persisted in learning, and improving myself in order to set an example for the younger generation.

 I also hope to help shape the next Vietnamese generation to be committed to creative and critical thinking, to lifelong learning, to have personal integrity, civic responsibility and leadership.
 I wish to share with Vietnam what I believe to be some of the best American values.
 I founded Tan Tao University (TTU), the first private non-profit U.S.-style university in Vietnam, complying with American accreditation standards.
 My goal is to create a higher education institution with the same educational philosophy, standards and practices on the American liberal arts model of higher education.

 Who were your role models when you were growing up?
 What did you learn from them?

 Whenever I face seemingly insurmountable difficulties or obstacles, I always think of my father, who is regarded as a shining role model of being fond of work, of persistence and of a Never Give Up spirit.
 Moreover, my father is a compassionate person, and he always cares about other people.
 A situation that is always in my mind is that he checked and made sure his associates and chauffeur were seated at the lunch table, and then he returned to his seat at the table with the guests.